BEGiN Learning

 Vowels: How to Help Kids Learn Short and Long Vowel Sounds

 Teaching vowels to kids—especially long and short vowel sounds—can be tough.
-But understanding vowels helps us learn to read and spell—essential Core Skills, part of the 5 C’s at the heart of the Begin Approach to helping kids thrive in school and life.
+But understanding vowels helps us learn to read and spell—essential core skills included in the Begin Approach to helping kids thrive in school and life.

 Kids with strong Core Skills do better in school, so it’s worth pushing through the challenge of vowels to help kids understand them.
 Curious how you can help?
 We’ve got you covered!